 CMS is an acronym of the Content Management system.
 Some might think it is just like website builders but it is not.
 CMS provides a platform to make changes to your content.
-It can be either done through backend or even through the frontend.
+It can be either done through the backend or even through the frontend.
 Hence, the content management platform helps to create, index, and update the content accordingly.

 Being picky in terms of choosing the CMS which helps to maintain things at an ease is really necessary.
 Every CMS performs in two ways i.e Frontend and Backend.
-A frontend is the one which helps in managing the content which can be seen by your visitors.
+A frontend is the one that helps in managing the content which can be seen by your visitors.
 However, Backend is the processing of the data behind the scenes which is handled by your content management system.

 What will happen if you don’t choose a CMS?

 Without a CMS, you can still maintain your content but it will be more difficult at the same time.
 You might have heard the name of static HTML pages.
 Yes!
 You will have to write the whole HTML, CSS, etc codes on your own to manage your content.
-You have to be technical in terms of computer languages to design on your own content.
+You have to be technical in terms of computer languages to design your own content.

 So, we can conclude that a CMS not only helps in saving your time but also eases your task.

 With the emerging technology and the usage of the internet, different CMS are available in the market.
 You can choose any of them to design and create your powerful content.
 Here, in this list, we have ordered different CMS on the basis of their simplicity to handle and their SEO performance.